 We are unable to provide stairgates however customers may wish to buy a travel stairgate in the UK before travel

 Q. Are there age restrictions on car hire in Corsica?

 All named drivers must be at least 21 years old and have held a full UK driving licence for at least 1 year.
 You must also have a valid credit card.
-Debit cards are not accepted by Avis in Corsica.
+Drivers under 25 will need to pay a supplement at the car hire desk.
+Debit cards are not accepted by Hertz in Corsica.

 Q. Are swimming pools heated in Corsica?